 Alimony, defined by Maltese Law

-, alimony is defined as the combined factors of food, clothing, health, habitation and expenses for education that the child is entitled to.
+Under the Chapter 16 of the Maltese civil law, alimony is defined as the combined factors of food, clothing, health, habitation and expenses for education that the child is entitled to.
 The alimony in Malta is decided according to the needs of the parent who has the custody and the means of the parent liable to pay it.

 The Maltese law also provides financial help for the parent entitled to the custody, by offering an allowance every three months.
 Our lawyers in Malta can provide advice on this matter, but also on several social policies provided by the Government for people with certain needs, to which single parents can apply.

 Alimony, a legal obligation in Malta